Sheldon Irvin, Central Lines Superintendent

 - 22 miles of force mains

 New Construction: Meter Installation / Sewer Location

 All water meters for new water service in the City of Valdosta must be purchased from the City.
 In residential subdivisions, the developer installs the water and sewer services before the lots are sold.
 On existing streets and in commercial areas where new water meters and sewer services are required, the builder must hire a Utility Contractor to install the needed services after obtaining a permit from the Engineering Department.

-The meter and sewer connection fees must be paid to the Development Services at the time the plumbing permit is obtained.
+The meter and sewer connection fees must be paid at the Office of Permits and Inspections (300 North Lee Street) at the time the plumbing permit is obtained.
 The work order for installation of the meter or location of the sewer service is transferred electronically to the Utilities Department.
 As soon as possible after a 72 hour period to allow for location of other utilities, the Utilities Department will install the meter and locate the sewer service.
 Procedures For Issuing Meters.

 Underground Locates / Call Before You Dig